sreenijanarayanaa/SpringConcepts/README.md

 ## ⚙️ Dependency Injection (DI)

-**DI**Dependency inJection is a design pattern and a part of IOC, DI is the way we implement IOC.
+**DI**-Dependency inJection is a design pattern and a part of IOC, DI is the way we implement IOC.
 It allows Spring to inject required dependencies into objects rather than the object instantiating them itself.

 ### 🎯 Purpose: